Robbie Chosen: 2017 season

 Anderson started his second season with six receptions for 50 receiving yards combined over his first two games, a 21–12 loss to the Buffalo Bills and a 45–20 loss to the Oakland Raiders.
-In Week 3, a 20–6 victory over the Miami Dolphins, he had three receptions for 95 receiving yards and his first receiving touchdown of the season.
-During Week 7, in the second divisional game against the Miami Dolphins, Anderson was held to 35 receiving yards on three catches.
+In Week 3, a 20–6 victory over the Dolphins, he had three receptions for 95 receiving yards and his first receiving touchdown of the season.
+During Week 7, in the second divisional game against the Dolphins, Anderson was held to 35 receiving yards on three catches.
 Prior to the final play in the fourth quarter, Anderson threw his helmet in rage, frustrated that he wasn't getting enough targets, which drew an unsportsmanlike conduct penalty.
 On October 27, Anderson was fined $12,154.
 During Week 8 against the Atlanta Falcons, Anderson performed far better as he posted his first career game with over 100 receiving yards.
 He had 106 receiving yards on six catches, including one touchdown and a one-handed catch for 32 yards in a 25–20 loss.
 During Week 12 against the Carolina Panthers, Anderson highlighted big plays, including a 54-yard touchdown and a 33-yard touchdown, extending his touchdown streak to five games, leading all NFL wide receivers.
 He finished with 146 receiving yards but the Jets lost 35–27.
-During Week 13 against the Kansas City Chiefs, Anderson finished with 107 receiving yards as the Jets won 38–31.
+During Week 13 against the Chiefs, Anderson finished with 107 receiving yards as the Jets won 38–31.
 Over the final four games of the regular season, he combined for 14 receptions for 120 receiving yards.
 Overall, he finished his second professional season with 63 receptions for 941 receiving yards and seven receiving touchdowns.